 If paternity has not been established, and the other parent requests a genetic test, our office will make arrangements to collect DNA samples from both parents and the child(ren).
 We collect these samples at our office by taking cheek swabs.
 Then we send the samples to a certified genetics laboratory for analysis.

-There is no fee to obtain a DNA test through our office, and in many cases we can make payment arrangements.
+There is no fee to obtain a DNA test through our office.
 However, we cannot provide DNA testing services in any cases where paternity has already been established, unless a Court first sets aside the paternity establishment according to Indiana law.
 We also do not provide DNA testing services to anyone who applies to the Title IV-D Program solely for that purpose.

 Agreements for Paternity and Support

 Once we have located the other parent, we will file a petition and invite both parents to attend a conference at our office.
 If both parents choose to come to the conference, our staff will spend about an hour explaining how child support is determined.
 We will calculate what child support should be in that case, based upon both parents' earning capacity and other factors.
 If the parents agree to this amount, we will draw up an agreement and submit it to the Court for approval.
 Many people choose to handle their child support matters this way because it avoids having to go to Court.